liferay/liferay-docs/userGuide/en/chapters/11-using-workflow.markdown

 for them.
 We looked at how to choose different workflow processes for different asset types.
 We also explained how end-users can interact with the approval process.
-Finally, we discussed how to use workflow with different types of applications such as Documents and Media and Blogs, Wikis, and Message Boards.
+Finally, we discussed how to use workflow with different types of applications such as Documents and Media and Dynamic Data Lists.
 In the next chapter, we'll look at Kaleo forms and the Kaleo workflow designer.